3dem/relion/README.md

 make -j4
 make install
 ```
-(NOTE: "/where/to/install/ .." is typically "/usr/local/relion"
+(NOTES: "/where/to/install/ .." is typically "/usr/local/relion".
  Make sure you create this directory beforehand.
  You can do this using "sudo mkdir /usr/local/relion".
-In that case, be sure
+ Installing to that location requires sudo, so in this case be sure to use
- to use "sudo make install" instead of "make install" in the last step.)
+ "sudo make install" instead of "make install" in the last step.)

 These steps will download the source-code, create a build-directory,
 then configure and build relion, and lastely install it to be generally